ibm-cloud-docs/satellite/storage-ocs-remote.md

 # OpenShift Data Foundation for remote devices
 {: #config-storage-ocs-remote}

-Set up [OpenShift Data Foundation](https://docs.openshift.com/container-platform/4.6/storage/persistent_storage/persistent-storage-ocs.html){: external} for {{site.data.keyword.satelliteshort}} clusters.
+Set up OpenShift Data Foundation for {{site.data.keyword.satelliteshort}} clusters.
 You can use {{site.data.keyword.satelliteshort}} storage templates to create storage configurations.
 When you assign a storage configuration to your clusters, the storage drivers of the selected storage provider are installed in your cluster.
 {: shortdesc}

+OpenShift Data Foundation is available in only internal mode, which means that your apps run in the same cluster as your storage.
+External mode, or storage heavy configurations, where your storage is located in a separate cluster from your apps is not supported.
+{: note}

 ## Prerequisites
 {: #sat-storage-ocs-remote-prereq}